 In case you have any questions or doubts concerning legal matters, you can consult an elder law attorney.
 You may also want to use reliable online resources such as

 • The Law Issues for Consumers section of the American Bar Association’s (ABA) website

 • The ABA’s Commission on Law and Aging

 • The ABA’s Guide to Wills and Estates

 • Lawyer locator tools on the National Academy of Elder Law Attorneys’ and ABA’s websites

-The idea behind these documents is to put your loved one’s wishes into writing in order to ensure that their care preferences will be respected in case they cannot communicate them.
+The idea behind these documents is to put your loved one’s wishes into writing in order to ensure that their in home elderly care and medical treatment preferences will be respected in case they cannot communicate them.
 It can be also helpful to contact your loved one’s doctor, as they can provide valuable information about medical decisions your senior mom or dad may need to make in the future.

-For more information about legal documents for seniors, please contact Comfort Keepers of Inver Grove Heights, MN.
+For more information about legal documents for seniors or to find out how an in home elderly care provider can help to facilitate legal appointments, please contact Comfort Keepers of Inver Grove Heights, MN.
 We are here for you!